Mature Travellers Discovering Hungary

 Buda and Pest, connected by bridges spanning the River Danube.

-Budapest consists of two parts, Buda and Pest, connected by bridges spanning the River Danube.
+Budapest consists of three parts, Pest, Buda and Óbuda which united in 1873.
+The sides are connected by bridges spanning the River Danube.
 The city’s rich, troubled, and unique history led to its designation as a UNESCO World Heritage site in 1987.